mjcumming/wiim/ISSUE_97_RESPONSE.md

 - ❓ **Source issue**: Need information - **please create new issue #100** (or next available)
 - ❓ **Router IP**: Need to confirm if it's a problem - **please create new issue #101** (or next available) if it's causing problems

-**Important**: We suspect the state issue might be caused by UPnP events overwriting HTTP state.
-Before we implement a fix, we need to confirm this is actually happening.
-The debug logging questions above will help us verify this theory.
+**Important**: I suspect the state issue might be caused by UPnP events overwriting HTTP state.
+Before I implement a fix, I need to confirm this is actually happening.
+The debug logging questions above will help verify this theory.

 Thank you for your patience and detailed feedback!
 Creating separate issues will help us track and fix each problem independently.

 **P.S.**: I see you mentioned in issue #98 that grouping seems to work now - that's excellent!
-Once we get the state/source issues sorted out, you should be able to use the latest version with everything working properly.
-We appreciate you taking the time to test when you can (household harmony is important! 😊).
+Once I get the state/source issues sorted out, you should be able to use the latest version with everything working properly.
+I appreciate you taking the time to test when you can (household harmony is important! 😊).